 How to make semolina (Suji) pudding for babies

 Semolina is found in a grainy powder form.
+It is a product of wheat and is considered healthier and filling for babies.

-Ideally, you should use cream of semolina or semolina flour for babies when you are just starting with solids.
+Ideally, you should use a cream of semolina or semolina flour for babies when you are just starting with solids.
 The cream form is more fine-grain than regular ones.
 They cook fast and easy on digestion for babies.

 Take a teaspoon of organic ghee or butter in a pan, add semolina flour about a two tablespoon.
 I would add a couple of cardamoms that makes it fragrant and gives a nice aroma to the pudding.